 Mohs micrographic surgery, an advanced treatment procedure for skin cancer, offers the highest potential for recovery – even if the skin cancer has been previously treated.
 This procedure is a state-of-the-art treatment in which the physician serves as surgeon, pathologist, and reconstructive surgeon.
 It uses the accuracy of a microscope to trace and ensure removal of the skin cancer down to its roots.
 This procedure allows dermatologists, trained in MOHS surgery, to see beyond the visible disease and to precisely identify and remove the entire tumor, leaving healthy tissue unharmed.
 This procedure is most often used in treating two of the most common forms of skin cancer: basal cell carcinoma and squamous cell carcinoma.
-At Gwinnett Dermatology, we are proud to offer MOHS surgery to patients in Snellville, Loganville, and Braselton, GA.
+At Gwinnett Dermatology and Georgia Dermatology Partners, we are proud to offer MOHS surgery to patients in Snellville, Loganville, and Braselton, GA.

 The cure rate with MOHS micrographic surgery is the highest of all treatments of skin cancer (up to 99 percent) even if other forms of treatment have failed.
 This procedure, the most exact and precise method of tumor removal, minimizes the chance of re-growth and lessens the potential for scarring and disfigurement.

 See what our patients are saying

-“Gwinnett Dermatology is the best!
+“Gwinnett Dermatology and Georgia Dermatology Partners is the best!
 I’ve had some minor skin cancer issues that they removed.
 Everything went very smooth.
 I come back once a year for a skin checkup.
 The staff and doctors are very friendly and provide outstanding treatment.
 I’m very satisfied.
 You owe it to yourself to check them out!”